sumitnemade/ragify_flutter/README.md

 A Flutter package that combines data from multiple sources (documents, APIs, databases, real-time) and resolves conflicts intelligently.
 Built specifically for **LLM-powered Flutter applications** that need accurate, current information.

-## 🎯 What is RAGify Flutter?
+## 🎯 Why RAGify Flutter?

-RAGify Flutter is a Flutter/Dart implementation of the RAGify framework that provides intelligent context orchestration for mobile and web applications.
-It helps Flutter developers build AI-powered apps that can:

-- **Combine information** from multiple data sources
+Building AI-powered Flutter apps is challenging because:
+- **Multiple data sources** need to be combined intelligently
-- **Detect and resolve conflicts** between data sources
+- **Conflicting information** between sources must be resolved
-- **Manage privacy** with configurable security levels
-- **Process sources concurrently** for better performance
-- **Score relevance** intelligently for better context selection
+- **Real-time updates** require efficient context management
+- **Privacy and security** need to be built-in, not bolted-on
+- **Performance** must be optimized for mobile and web

+RAGify Flutter solves these problems with a unified, production-ready framework.

-## 🌟 Key Features
+## 🌟 What You Get

 ### **Core Capabilities**
 - **Multi-Source Context Fusion** - Combine data from documents, APIs, databases, and real-time sources